kjchalup/coco_segmentation/README.rst

         :alt: MS COCO segmentation results.
         :align: center

+Some remarks regarding the results:
-The **Intersection over Union (IoU)** is a standard measure of segmentation results.
+    * The **Intersection over Union (IoU)** is a standard measure of segmentation results.
 It is exactly what it sounds like: the area of the intersection of the ground-truth mask and the prediction, divided by the union of the two.
 IoU of 1. is ideal.
 Averaged over 1000 test samples, our algorithm achieves **IoU ~ .2**.
-However, the pos / neg loss discrepancy suggests that it should have greater recall than recision.
+    * However, the pos / neg loss discrepancy suggests that it should have greater recall than precision.
 Indeed: average **Intersection(ground truth, pred) / Area(ground truth)**  of our algorithm is **85%**.
-A reasonable idea would be to retrain the network, putting more weight on loss_neg.
+That is, it detects 85% of 'person' pixels.
+A reasonable idea would be to retrain the network, putting more weight on loss_neg to shrink the false positive area.
+    * The network doesn't seem to have much trouble detecting small instances, or instances of only parts of 'person'.

-The rectangular grid artifacts in some of the segmentation maps result from the transpose convolution upscaling.
+    * The rectangular grid artifacts in some of the segmentation maps result from the transpose convolution upscaling.
 They could easily be smoothed post-hoc.
 A better solution would be to use larger transpose convolution filters.
 For example, the *pool3* layer is upscaled 32x and would ideally use filters of diameter larger than 32.
 Unforunately, a larger GPU would be necessary to store such large filters.

 .. _Inception: https://arxiv.org/abs/1512.00567
 .. _VGG: https://arxiv.org/pdf/1409.1556.pdf